-mysqld_safe is the recommended way to start a mysqld server on Unix. mysqld_safe adds some safety features such as restarting the server when an error occurs and logging runtime information to an error log file.
+mysqld_safe is the recommended way to start a mysqld server on Unix that doesn't have systemd. mysqld_safe adds some safety features such as restarting the server when an error occurs and logging runtime information to an error log file.
 Descriptions of error logging are given later in this section.

 mysqld_safe tries to start an executable named mysqld.
 To